SovereignCloudStack/docs/docs/05-iam/domain-manager.md

 Depending on the deployment method used, the adjustments may also need to be persisted in the corresponding infrastructure management solution, such as Ansible.

-### (Initial) Keystone role creation
+### \[Initial\] Keystone role creation

-The role "`domain-manager`" has to be created in Keystone once.
+The role `domain-manager` has to be created in Keystone once.
 This can be done with the OpenStackClient using the following command:

 ```
 openstack role create domain-manager
 ```

-### (Runtime) Domain Manager managed role adjustment
+### \[Runtime\] Domain Manager managed roles adjustment

 The list of roles that a Domain Manager can assign within a domain is configured using the "`is_domain_managed_role`" rule of the policy definitions.
-The SCS Domain Manager standard allows flexibility in defining the set of roles a Domain Manager may assign and revoke whithin a domain and enables adjustments at runtime[^1].
+The SCS Domain Manager standard allows flexibility in defining the set of roles a Domain Manager may assign and revoke within a domain and enables adjustments at runtime[^1].

-The set of roles can be adjusted individually by changing the "`is_domain_managed_role`" line it Keystone's API policy file.
+The set of roles can be adjusted independently from the rest of the policy by changing only the "`is_domain_managed_role`" line it Keystone's API policy file.
 Changes will apply to existing and future Domain Manager users.
 This means that changes can be implemented at runtime[^1].

-The following example entry adjusts the rule to allow both "`member`" and "`reader`" roles to be managed by Domain Managers:
+The following example entry adjusts the rule to allow both `member` and `reader` roles to be managed by Domain Managers:

 ```yaml
 "is_domain_managed_role": "'member':%(target.role.name)s or 'reader':%(target.role.name)s"